HMS Royal George (1756): Initial attempts

 Several attempts were made to raise the vessel, both for salvage and because she was a major hazard to navigation, lying in a busy harbour at a depth of only 65 ft.

 In 1782, Charles Spalding recovered six iron 12-pounder guns and nine brass 12-pounders using a diving bell of his design.

 Deane brothers (1834)

 No further work was carried out on the wreck until 1834, when Charles Anthony Deane and his brother John, using the first air-pumped diving helmet which they had invented, began work.
 From 1834 to 1836 they recovered 7 iron 42-pounders, 18 brass 24-pounders and 3 brass 12-pounders for which he received salvage from the Board of Ordnance.
-The remaining guns were buried under mud and the timbers of the wreck and were unrecoverable.
+The remaining guns were buried under mud and the timbers of the wreck and were irrecoverable.

 It was during this operation that local fishermen asked the divers to investigate something on the seabed that their nets kept snagging.
 A dive by John Deane 1 km north east of Royal George revealed timbers and guns from Mary Rose, the first time that its resting place had been located in centuries.